prabodhw96/Genre/README.md

 Deep Learning Approach:
 1. Read the audio as melspectrogram, splitting them into 3s windows with 50% overlapping.
-<br>Dataset size: 19000x129x128x1 (samples x time x frequency x channels).
+<br>Dataset size: 19000x129x128x1 (samples x time x frequency x channel).
 2. Shuffle the input and split into train(70%) and test(30%).
 3. Train the CNN and validate using validation set.

-In case of VGG, channel requires 3 channels.
+For VGG, channel = 3.

 ## Data